revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 ---

-12. Can you brief me on the Queue Collection class in C#?
+12. Can you brief on the Queue Collection class in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)